mozilla/releases-comm-central/mailnews/mapi/include/README.md

 The contents of this directory are from the MAPI Stub Library, formerly Outlook MAPI Headers.

-The files were downloaded from https://github.com/stephenegriffin/MAPIStubLibrary at revision 01f9bf8cd2ac39078aabfc4662c873159efd75d6.
+The files were downloaded from https://github.com/microsoft/MAPIStubLibrary at revision a888542d2e2630bf0da3b3855d198773b61c700e.

+Changes:

-The files have been renamed to lower-cased filenames for cross-compiling compatibility.
+- The files have been renamed to lower-cased filenames for cross-compiling compatibility.

-The content of the imported files was validated by comparing them to the ones found in the Outlook2010MAPIHeaders.exe that was previously available from MSDN.
-No differences were found that affect the code (mostly whitespace).
+- MAPI.h was intentionally removed.
+- MAPIx.h has had its #include lines changed to use double quotes rather than angled brackets

 MIT License